Kotlin/KEEP/proposals/stdlib/common-atomics.md

 ## API design

-Built-in types just allow us the flexibility to introduce any API, provided we have corresponding Java counterparts to map this API to.
+Built-in types allowed us the flexibility to introduce any API, provided we have corresponding Java counterparts to map this API to.
-The following API options are possible:
+The following API options were considered:

 **1. Keep API identical to Java.**